-How Taking A Year Off From Dating Helped Me Find Myself Again
+How Taking A Year Sabbatical From Dating Helped Me Find Myself

-Deciding to take a year off dating at the age of 32 was a very daunting decision to make.
+Deciding to take a year-long sabbatical from dating at the age of 32 was a very daunting decision to make.

 Did I really want to delay finding the right person when most of my friends were close to engaged or married?